Why Is Chemical Safety Important

 First Aid for Chemical Burns on Skin

-• Shower victim/flash the affected area with lukewarm water for 15 minutes, removing all contaminated clothing
+• Shower the victim/flash the affected area with lukewarm water for 15 minutes, removing all contaminated clothing

 • Remove clothing and jewelry from the burn area